 - Students are required to meet with their committee three times in their first year. - The first meeting must occur by October 15.
-The purpose of the first meeting is to have a discussion among the committee on potential projects and the resources needed to accomplish them.
+The purpose of the first meeting is to have a discussion among the committee on potential first year research projects and coursework.
 It is expected that the student will then begin work towards the first year research project by the end of November. - The second meeting must occur by the end of February.
 The purpose of the second meeting is to review the progress that has been made on the research project, discuss the requirements for the written paper, and review the timeline.
 Two weeks before the scheduled February meeting, the student must submit a one-page written outline of the research project to the committee.
 The outline should include hypothesis, methods, and specific aims. - The presentation of the research report will constitute a third meeting by October 15 of the student's second year.